vargin/vargin/README.md

 # Vargin
-__Vargin__ is simplified WEB IDE that allows you to create mobile/desktop web applications based on widely known component architecture.
+__Vargin__ is easy to use Web IDE that allows you to create mobile/desktop web applications based on widely known component architecture.
 You don't have to be developer to get started as creating new app is as simple as just adding functional pieces via drag&drop from available list of visual (button, form, header, ...) and service